tencentyun/intlcloud-documents/product/存储/日志服务/用户指南/日志检索/开启索引_intl.md

-CLS provides real-time log query capability to help you quickly locate business problems.
-Before performing log search, you need to configure and enable the index.
+CLS offers real-time log query to help identify business problems quickly.
+You need to configure and enable index before log search.

 ## How Does It Work